photo © MAK Wien

 Jorge Luis Borges: "Of Exactitude in Science".
 In: A Universal History of Infamy [Translation: Norman Thomas di Giovanni].
 Penguin Books 1975, p.131.

-Our maps are "more-than-texts".
-That reminds us of the primordial textures of space which emerge from the practice of tracing, of walking, of writing.
-We are weaving these ancient spatial practices anew. ("There is nothing quite so old as the gesture of making new", declares Christopher Watkin.)
-As a porous membrane between the world and the place of its textual production, our "more-than-texts" unfold as a space-skin.
-Is this space-skin the de-centered, distributed spatiality – and practice – of a new ecology?
+[5] Our maps are more-than-texts.
+They recall the primordial textures of space that emerge through the practices of tracing, of walking, of writing.
+We are weaving these ancient spatial practices anew. ("There is nothing quite so old as the gesture of making new," declares Christopher Watkin.)
+As a porous membrane between the world and the site of its textual production, our more-than-texts unfold as a space-skin.
+Is this space-skin the de-centred, distributed spatiality—and practice—of a new ecology?

 Başak Ağin: »Animated Film as an Eloquent Body: Seth Boyden’s ›An Object at Rest‹ as Mattertext«.
 In: Manisa Celal Bayar University Journal of Social Sciences.
 Environment and Literature Special Issue, Vol. 16, Nr.
 1-2, 2018, S.27-45.